PrincessSkywalker/Projects/2/README.md

 * Move the car at the front of the input track to the top of one of the holding tracks.
 * Move the car at the top of one of the holding tracks to the back of the output track.

 Cars cannot be moved between the holding tracks.
+Once a car is on a holding track it cannot move back to the input track (since the input track is a queue).
 The goal is always to organize the train cars in increasing order (front to back on the output track, as in the example).

 Answer the following questions: